hessammehr/hessammehr.github.io/blog/posts/2025-07-21-droplet-generative-process-3.md

-# Trialing probabilistic modelling for chemical microscopy (part 3)
+# Amortized probabilistic models for chemical microscopy

-Can we used an amortized model to speed up inference in our droplet microscopy model?
+### Can we used an amortized model to speed up inference in our droplet microscopy model?

+My last go using a probabilistic model to analyze a microscope image seemed to work well enough, but I wanted to take a more flexible approach to modelling the appearance of droplets without having to roll out a more sophisticated physical model.
+Also, it seemed impractical to require a beefy GPU and minutes of compute for a single image.

+I've been meaning to experiment with *amortized* inference a bit more recently.
+The idea is that instead of all latent variables being inferred, a small model (think a miniature multi-layer perceptron) is trained to predict a subset of these variables.
+We are interested in inferring droplet locations and compositions, not so much about rendering the droplets themselves.
+This approach can give the best of both worlds, a mechanistic interpretable model for the parts that we care about or are easy to reason about, and an data-driven, learned representation for the complex, inherently introspectable parts.

 ```python